gnzlbg/hm3/include/hm3/grid/structured/readme.md

 # Square structured grid utilities

+Note: right now only square structured grids are supported

 ## Tile

 A `tile::indices<Nd, Nc>` is a square tensor of rank `Nd` and per-rank-length `Nc` that